 I guess it all started by painting things to fill our walls.
 Which then, lead to me having some fabric printed with patterns that I wanted, but couldn’t find anywhere, buying a sewing machine and watching YouTube videos on how to make pillow covers.

 I signed up for my first craft show a couple of years ago and had a great response.
-So I just kept showing up and showing my work at different shows.
-People started to ask if they could buy my artwork, I was being commissioned for projects and things started to naturally grow.
+So, I just kept showing up and showing my work at different shows.
+People started to ask if they could buy my artwork, I was being commissioned for projects and licensing my artwork and things just started to grow naturally.
+I have created patterns that have been used on aprons, oven mitts and gloves and shower curtains for my client, Simply Whimsical, that you see in HomeGoods, Marshalls and T.J.Maxx.

 Where else can people find your work?